uliang/NaturalLanguageQueryingSystem/README.md

 This application exposes the `/gather` endpoint to enable model developers to quickly create a dataset of questions that might be asked in a domain.

 The collection of questions are saved and can be downloaded into spaCy `.jsonl` format.
+Data can be then annotated and trained to build up the custom model.

 ## The main interface